rafayelmirijanyan1997/Predicting-house-prices/README.md

 The manuscript describing the data can be found at www.spatial-statistics.com.
 The data are also available as Matlab files.

-Contact kelley@spatial-statistics.com or kelley@pace.am if you have any further questions.
-Thanks.

 Source: StatLib repository.
 Characteristics: 20460 cases, 8 attributes (0 nominal, 8 continuous).
-Download : cal_housing.tgz (441963 bytes)